timescale/docs/timescale-forge/vpc-peering-aws/create.md

 Click `Create VPC`, type a name for your new VPC, and provide an IPv4 CIDR block (E.G., `10.0.0.0/16` or `192.168.0.0/24`).
-Make sure that the CIDR block you choose for your VPC does not overlap with the cloud VPC you are using to create a peering connection.
+Make sure that the CIDR block you choose for your Timescale Forge VPC does not overlap with the AWS VPC you are using to create a peering connection.
 If the CIDR blocks overlap, the peering process will fail.
 You can always find the CIDR block of your AWS VPC from the AWS console.